 January 27, 2014 Red Rock began providing services to Drug Court participants in Custer and Washita Counties.

 In 2014, Wrap Around services began for Kiowa and Greer Counties.

-In 2014, Red Rock’s Yukon Prevention Coordinator program was highlighted in the National Drug Control Strategy from President Obama to the U.S. Congress, regarding its significant collaboration and work with the local sheriff’s department.
+In 2014, Red Rock’s Yukon location was highlighted in the National Drug Control Strategy from President Obama to the U.S. Congress, regarding its significant collaboration and work with the local sheriff’s department.